isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 <p>Mother Tongue Language (MTL) Fortnight <strong>（母语双周）</strong>
 <br>The objective of MTL fortnight is to nurture the joy of learning by creating
 a conducive environment and to provide platforms for our students to use the language.
-It will be held in the 1st and 2nd weeks of term 2.
+It was held in the 1st and 2nd weeks of term 2.
 A wide range of activities such as Chinese games booth, cultural lessons related to MTL language and culture were conducted.</p>
 </li>
 </ul>
 <div class="isomer-image-wrapper">